varabyte/kotter/README.md

       textLine("Cell4")
     }

     // You can explicitly set the row and column if you want.
-Row and columns
+Rows and columns
     // are 0-indexed.
     cell(row = 2, col = 1) { // Jump over cell row=2,col=0
       textLine("Cell6")